FASTECH logo

 Renewable Energy /

-And, by 2050, commercial aircraft emissions are projected to triple given the expected growth of passenger air travel and freight.
+By 2050, commercial aircraft emissions are projected to triple at the current growth trajectory of air travel and transport.

-The air travel industry finds itself at an existential crossroads—continuing on its current path risks exacerbating climate change, yet curtailing its activities could cripple global economies and connectivity.
-For change to occur, there must be a viable and sustainable solution capable of filling the fossil-fuel gap.
+The aviation industry finds itself at an impasse—continuing on its current path will exacerbate climate change, yet stifling its growth could disrupt global economies and supply chain connectivity.

 What Are Hydrogen Fuel Cells?